themanaworld/evol-docs/server/scripts/tmw_evolved.md

 Returns the homun link in M+

 #### mapexit ( )
+:warning: Deprecated.
 Does nothing.
-It won't even print a sensible error message in console.
+Error message in console won't be decent.

 #### destroy ( )
+:warning: Deprecated.
 Disable the current NPC.

 #### npcaction
 Compatibility layer, do not use.